vmware-tanzu/velero/design/cli-install-changes.md

 Question: how should velero install be aware of env vars that different provider plugins require? (right now we just hardcode the AWS/Azure/GCP ones).

+There's currently a special case for Azure + restic, where a set of restic-specific env vars need to be set with storage account name and key, which is likely going to remain hardcoded in upstream Velero - how do we deal with situations like this?

 ## Security Considerations

 N/A